-The first letter of each Latin word creates a world-renowned acronym, S.P.Q.R.
-Whether it or SENATVSPOPVLVSQVEROMANVS shone on temples, triumphal arches, or government buildings, it acted as a monumental seal of approval, like “Made in the U.S.A.”
-It told ancient travelers and diplomats that they beheld Roman-certified, Roman-engineered, and Roman-approved marvels.
+The first letter of each Latin word creates the world-renowned acronym SPQR.
+Whether it or SENATVSPOPVLVSQVEROMANVS shone on temples, triumphal arches, or government buildings, it acted as a monumental seal of approval.
+Like “Made in the U.S.A.,” it told ancient travelers and diplomats that they beheld Roman-certified, Roman-engineered, and Roman-approved marvels.
 It also expressed national pride, a “We the People” meets E Pluribus Unum–a guarantee that was written in stone!
-(What Roman Forum guidebook is going to explain all that!)